-Filter-based air purifiers function by drawing in the air via fans, running that air through a filter of some kind, and then releasing the filtered back into the atmosphere.
+Filter-based air purifiers function by drawing in the air via fans, running that air through a filter of some kind, and then releasing the filtered air back into the atmosphere.
+As this works, you’ll be able to tell how many days it takes to notice a difference when using your air purifier.
 Ionizers work by releasing negatively charged ions that bond with airborne particles, drawing them to the ground.
 UV air purifiers work by drawing in air from its immediate surroundings and blasting it with a focused beam of ultraviolet light.

-Filter-based air purifiers function by drawing in air via fans, running that air through a filter of some kind, and then releasing the filtered back into the atmosphere.
+Filter-based air purifiers function by drawing in the air via fans, running that air through a filter of some kind, and then releasing the filtered air back into the atmosphere.

 If you primarily use a filter-based air purifier, such as those that have been equipped with a HEPA filter, an electrostatic filter, or an activated carbon filter, you should perform due diligence to keep these filters cleaned and maintained.
 The cleaning and maintenance process will differ depending on your actual air purifier, but HEPA filters generally need to be disposed of and replaced every six months to one year.
 Activated carbon and electrostatic filters should be cleaned with water and a microfiber cloth once every month.